 - Merge the graphs: Start the investigation by merging the client-side result graphs.
 Generally, an error graph is merged with Response Time, Throughput and TPS graph.
 In this step, you need to focus on the time period when the error appeared and note down the behaviour of the application during that period.

 - Get the clue: Analyse the merged graphs and collect the clues which will help for further investigation.

-Client-side Test Result Analysis could be the starting point of the bottleneck investigation but you can not conclude the result only on the basis on this.
-You have to analyse server-side result too so that exact root cause can be identified.
+Client-side Test Result Analysis could be the starting point of the bottleneck investigation but you can not conclude the result only on the basis of this.
+You have to analyse server-side results too so that the exact root cause can be identified.

 Refer to the next posts to learn the analysis of the client-side graphs and stats.